Dak Lak Vietnam Travel Guide

 The morning meal is early, lunch at midday, and dinner serves as the main meal in the early evening.

-This festive period possesses distinct culinary traditions.
+This festive period has unique culinary traditions.

 These usually have one-of-a-kind regional ingredients and reflect agricultural cycles.